mozilla/uniffi-rs/README.md

 we've learned in the [mozilla/application-services](https://github.com/mozilla/application-services) project.

-It's currently at the "basic prototype" stage - the core idea seems to work, but there are a lot of missing details and it needs a lot of polish.
-We're currently focussed on making it useable for a real shipping component.
+It's currently at the "minimally useful" stage - the core idea works and is being used in a number of shipping products.
+However, there are still a lot of missing details and it needs a lot of polish.
+We're currently focussed on removing some of the paper-cuts we feel in these shipping products, but believe this tool has a bright future for many FFI requirements.

 If this sounds interesting to you, please dive in!
 You can: